 COURSE NUMBER: ACCT 3312.001

 COURSE TITLE: Intermediate Accounting II

-COURSE DESCRIPTION: A continuation of the in-depth study of accounting theory and concepts with emphasis on topics such as the time value of money, property, plant and equipment, intangible assets, investments and debt and equity financing.
+COURSE DESCRIPTION: A continuation of the in-depth study of accounting theory and concepts with an emphasis on corporate financial accounting and reporting under U. S. GAAP and exposure to IFRS.